Welcome

-Want to start your year off with #WaterWednesday resources?
-Wonderful resources from the 2022 Water Wednesday season live Here and Wonders of Water archives live here!
+Check out the resources from the 2023 Water Wednesday season Here and Wonders of Water archives live here!
 Locally focused and fun water education for your class.

 “In addition to the practical knowledge that students obtained from presentations, I believe the variety of speakers provided the opportunity for students to hear from others who have a passion for water.
 These experts presented many different aspects of the importance of water.
 This is valuable because students don’t always get to hear from people who are truly passionate about a cause; this can be the spark to ignite their own passions, and if not a career with water, they see modelled how people make careers of passions.”

-Tanya Hunter from Roseneath Public School
+- Tanya Hunter, Roseneath Public School

 About Us